 Catherine McAuley Center

-The Catherine McAuley Center provides critical services to develop working individuals in our community.
-The nonprofit offers programs like the Adult Basic Education Program, which provides free English as a Second Language instruction, as well as classes on citizenship, civics, math and computer skills.
+The nonprofit offers services to women experiencing homelessness and healing from trauma through its transitional housing program.
+Immigrants and refugees have access to multiple supportive and educational services such as free English as a Second Language instruction, as well as classes on citizenship, civics, math and computer skills.
 More than 450 learners are served each year through these classes and programs.
-They also provide refugee resettlement services, employment education and job seeking support, in-home child care business development training, and resource navigation assistance to over 250 refugees and immigrants each year.
+They also provide refugee resettlement services, employment education and job seeking support, in-home child care business development training, and resource navigation to over 250 refugees and immigrants each year.

 Local employers can partner with the Catherine McAuley Center to connect with individuals who recently sought refuge in the U.S. and are seeking employment, and can help with their transition into a new job.
 The Catherine McAuley Center recently purchased a new building that is four times the size of their current location and plans to occupy it next year at the conclusion of a capital campaign.